LozovanuSilviu/Cs-Labs/Ciphers/Reports/Blowfish.md

 ```

 ### Encryption
 &ensp;&ensp;&ensp;  At the encryption part we encrypt a 8-byte block of text, which should be 8 byte string and return encrypted string.
-For this, I use big endianness for the blocks of data xl and xr, which means I store the most significant byte of a word at the smallest memory address and the least significant byte at the largest.
 ```
   public String Encrypt(String text)
         {